Tony Lip: Career

-From 1951 to 1953, he served in the United States Army and was stationed in Germany.
+From 1951 to 1953, he served in the United States Army and was stationed in West Germany.
 He worked at the Copacabana nightclub, starting in 1961, as maître d'hôtel and supervisor.

 He was working as a bouncer when he was hired to drive and protect pianist Don Shirley on a tour through the Jim Crow South from 1962 to 1963.
 This tour is the basis of the 2018 film Green Book, co-written by Lip's son Nick Vallelonga, in which Lip is portrayed by Viggo Mortensen.
+Mortensen received an Academy Award for Best Actor nomination for his portrayal of Lip.

 Personal life and death

 Lip resided in Paramus, New Jersey, with his wife, Dolores Vallelonga (née Venere), who died in 1999.

 Lip died at age 82 on January 4, 2013, in Teaneck, New Jersey.
-He was survived by his sons, Nick Vallelonga, Frank Vallelonga Jr., brother Rudy Vallelonga, and one grandson.
+His cause of death was renal failure.
+He was survived by his sons, Nick Vallelonga, Frank Vallelonga Jr., brother Rudy Vallelonga, and his grandson another Frank Vallelonga.